worldofmarcus/project-portfolio-4/README.md

 ### Fixed Bugs
 **2022-10-10**
-When updating a review or comment the approved variable did not get updated to 'False'.
+* Bug: When updating a review or comment the approved variable did not get updated to 'False'.
 This is is now handled and fixed.

 **2022-10-11**
-When updating a review the slug did not change.
+* Bug: When updating a review the slug did not change.
 I chose to fix this bug so that the slug updates when a review is updated but one 'school' within this area says that a slug never should be changed (due to problems with urls / linking in the future).
 This functionality is an easy fix to remove if necessary but I chose to keep it for now.

 **2022-10-14**
 * Bug: When the Markup Validation was done there was initially quite a lot of errors.
 The debugging process was very straight forward and the errors could easily be fixed.